spencerja/spencerja.github.io/content/awards/index.md

 ### Nahamcon 2023
 74th place out of 2522!
-My contribution was 3749 points out of the team's 7425 :)
+Very happy to show improvements with the team!

 ![](images/nahamcon.png)